 The dressing is something you must put a lot of effort into.
 Make sure you wear outfits that are comfortable but not exaggerated.
 You can wear a dress or a shirt and pants that give you a formal and confidential look.
 Avoid overdressing, putting strong fragrances, or showing too many body parts, tattoos, or wearing too many accessories – especially not accessories with specific discriminating figure/significance.
 Avoid also shirts with printed images or quotes; you are not going to a festival or a coffee bar.

 What to take with you?

 The complete list of the German student visa supporting documents has to be taken with you on the day of your interview.
-The visa staff will be expecting from you to have all the needed originals and copies of such documents, within the needed standard, on the interview day.
-Make sure you are all set, do not expect for the visa officials to photocopy your visa documents, or to wait until you go home take the forgotten documents for completing your visa dossier.
+The visa staff will be expecting you to have all the needed originals and copies of such documents, within the needed standard, on the interview day.
+Make sure you are all set, do not expect the visa officials to photocopy your visa documents, or to wait until you go home to take the forgotten documents for completing your visa dossier.
 This is not what you should do, so be well-arranged, check and re-check if you have included all the documents in the ordered list early enough before the interview day.

 How to answer?

-There is no other way to answer then directly and honestly, do not give false information or avoid questions.
+There is no other way to answer than directly and honestly, do not give false information or avoid questions.
 There are things that visa officers may ask for which they might already be informed, but they just want to know if your intentions are real and you do not want to misapply your student status in Germany.
 Keeping yourself frank and open is the only way you should follow during the student visa interview.

 What to say?

-All the information you provide to the visa officers through your answers have to be in line with the documents you offer and your current or past situations.
+All the information you provide to the visa officers through your answers has to be in line with the documents you offer and your current or past situations.
 Try to be short, direct and simple when answering questions.